ant-design/ant-design-mobile/components/date-picker/index.en-US.md

 | prefixCls (`WEB only`) |  prefix class  | string | `am-picker` |
 | className (`WEB only`) |  className | string | - |

+Note: The date strings have different implementations in different browsers.
+For example, `new Date ('2017-1-1')` is an Invalid Date on Safari but is parsed properly on Chrome.

-Tip： We suggest DatePicker's children to be `List.Item`, if not, you need to be a custom component which accept and handle `onClick` / `extra` / `chidlren` props, see [demo](https://mobile.ant.design/components/date-picker)
+Note: We suggest DatePicker's children to be `List.Item`, if not, you need to be a custom component which accept and handle `onClick` / `extra` / `chidlren` props, see [demo](https://mobile.ant.design/components/date-picker)